Find the Best Composting & Food Waste Companies for Your Business

 - Yard Trimmings: Grass clippings, leaves, small branches, and other garden waste.

-Important Note: While some commercial composting facilities may accept certified compostable bags, the general guidance for Rancho Palos Verdes' program is to avoid placing plastic bags-even those labeled "compostable" or "biodegradable"-in the green cart6 7.
+Important Note: While some commercial composting facilities may accept certified compostable bags, the general guidance for Rancho Palos Verdes' program is to avoid placing plastic bags-even those labeled "compostable" or "biodegradable"-in the green cart.
 These bags often do not break down correctly in local processing facilities and are considered contaminants.
 Food and yard waste should be placed loosely in the bin or in accordance with your hauler's specific instructions.

 Critical Rules to Avoid Contamination and Fines